-The goal of this lesson is to prepare students for Oral Arguments, so they understand how the arguments are structured and how to behave in the courtroom.
-Compliance with rules of behavior and etiquette in the courtroom reflect respect, as citizens, of not only the judge, but, more importantly, of the law itself and our justice system that holds fairness and equality of treatment as its ideals.
+The goal of this lesson is to prepare students for Court of Appeals Oral Arguments, so they understand how the arguments are structured and how to behave in the courtroom.
+Compliance with rules of behavior and etiquette in the courtroom reflect respect of the panel of three judges from the division, the law itself and justice system that holds fairness and equality of treatment as its ideals.
 Common courtesy and politeness are sound guides for how to act in the courtroom.